 Do you know how cancer cells work?
-They keep multiplying themselves, and to keep increasing.
+They keep multiplying themselves and keep increasing.
 They need energy which they derive from your blood glucose.
 Well, yes, you’ve heard it right.
 Sugar is connected to the risk of getting cancer and its increased nature.

-Everyone is partial to a sweet treat, but sugar and sweets are meant for celebration.
+Everyone is partial to a sweet treat, but Sugar and sweets are meant for celebration.
 They can be used occasionally but not often.
-With increased amounts of sugar intake, the blood sugar levels in your body increases, triggering weight gain, inflammation, glucose imbalance, and an increased risk of cancer.
+With increased amounts of sugar intake, the blood sugar levels in your body increase, triggering weight gain, inflammation, glucose imbalance, and an increased risk of cancer.

 Simple sugars somehow reduce the action of white blood cells to engulf bacteria, thereby altering the balance of the gut microorganisms by supporting the growth of harmful bacteria.

 Adipokines are inflammatory proteins released by fat cells that damage DNA and increase the possibility of tumours.
 Obesity increases the risk or can be called a direct cause of at least 13 types of cancer, Breast and Colon Cancer symptoms.
 Consumption of refined grains develops introductory stages of obesity, especially quite early in the life of young people.
 Experts at the American Cancer Society and the National Cancer Institute confirm these findings.

 A cancer researcher, Lewis Cantley, PhD, director of the Meyer Cancer Center at Weill Cornell Medicine in New York, says that cancer is addicted to Sugar and insulin.
 It’s true, but that is not the whole story.
 High insulin levels are a leading cause of cancer, and high insulin levels result from high sugar intake.
 However, proper sugar level is vital for our body as it is critical in fueling the body cells.